alphagov/tdt-documentation/source/architecture/single_page.md

 ### Add partial lines

-In this example, you have three content files:
+In this example, you have 3 content files:

 - an introduction named `index.md` in the `documentation` folder
 - a "Who is this documentation for?" section named `who-docs.md` in the `documentation/introduction` folder